-The following guidelines should be used by agencies when issuing grants.
-Deviations from these guidelines should be justified by NRS, federal law, or requirements imposed by the grant program.
-The justifications should be documented and retained in the agency's records.
+The policies below, excerpted from the Nevada Grant Policy Manual, outline the procedures that must be used by agencies when issuing subawards or state-funded subawards.
+Deviations from these policies must be justified by Nevada Revised Statutes, federal law, or requirements imposed by the grant program.
+The justifications must be documented and retained in the agency's records.